 The rules target circumstances where a worker would be treated as an employee of the client, if it were not for the existence of the intermediary.
 Where this is a limited company, the worker can take money out in the form of dividends instead of salary.
 Dividends are not liable to NICs so the worker would therefore pay less in NICs than either a conventional employee or a self-employed person.

 The IR35 rules apply to income earned in respect of work done under contracts which would have been contracts of employment if the worker had been working direct for the client (relevant engagements).
-They do not introduce any statutory definition of employment or self-employment, so the existing case law will still apply to decide employment status (see: Employed or Self Employed?).
+They do not introduce any statutory definition of employment or self-employment, so the existing case law will still apply to decide employment status.
 The rules catch those employed in a domestic situation – eg nannies – as well as workers in the wider business sense.

 Workers with up to 5% share in the intermediary (taking into account the holdings of family and domestic partners) are not subject to the rules, unless they receive payments or benefits which are not taxable under Schedule E.